By Ulrike Lemmin-Woolfrey

 Cinnamon, ginger, lemongrass, chili, cardamom, vanilla, turmeric, curry leaves, nutmeg, obviously cloves, bay leaves, and many more kitchen staples, together with ten species of banana, jack fruit, durian, guava, papaya and the ubiquitous coconut, which will be retrieved from its lofty place whenever you feel thirsty, make for an interesting day out.

 The Forest Comes Alive

 Further inside the island, the Jozani Forest, part of the Jozani Chwaka National Park, is a dedicated nature reserve that offers a home to the rare Red Colobus monkeys, which can only be found there.

-The mature forest, where precious hardwoods such as teak and mahogany, raffia palms and wild date palms grown tall, and animals such as chameleons, elephant shrews and bush babies live, is overwhelming at its best, but once you encounter a group of monkeys, the forest truly comes alive.
+The mature forest, where precious hardwoods such as teak and mahogany, raffia palms and wild date palms have grown tall, and animals such as chameleons, elephant shrews, and bush babies live, is overwhelming at its best, but once you encounter a group of monkeys, the forest truly comes alive.

 The first sign that there are monkeys around are the rustling leaves and then you can spot the long straight tails dangling from the braches.
 The stunning forest together with the mad-cap and not-at-all-shy monkeys are an experience unique to Zanzibar Island, and should not be missed under any circumstances.